 So the PMF will use connection pooling using HikariCP.
 To do this you will need the hikaricp JAR (and slf4j, javassist as required) to be in the CLASSPATH.

 You can also specify persistence properties to control the actual pooling.
 The currently supported properties for HikariCP are shown below

-'''

 Pooling of Connections

 datanucleus.connectionPool.maxPoolSize=5

-datanucleus.connectionPool.maxIdle=5
+datanucleus.connectionPool.idleTimeout=180

 datanucleus.connectionPool.leakThreshold=1

 datanucleus.connectionPool.maxLifetime=240

-'''

-RDBMS: Tomcat
+RDBMS : Tomcat

 DataNucleus allows you to utilise a connection pool using Tomcat JDBC Pool to efficiently manage the connections to the datastore.
-This is accessed by specifying the persistence property datanucleus.connectionPoolingType.
-To utilise Tomcat-based connection pooling we do this
+This is accessed by specifying the persistence property datanucleus.connectionPoolingType to tomcat.